5 Cool Facts About Bears

 Each layer serves a unique purpose and allows bears to thrive in frigid conditions.

-Adult grizzly bears can run up to an incredible 40mph, which is the same pace as a greyhound, and would actually break the speed limit on many roads in the US!
+Adult grizzly bears can run up to an incredible 40mph — the same pace as a greyhound — and would break the speed limit on many roads in the US!

 Polar bears, the largest of all bear species, can weigh between 900-1500 pounds and grow approximately 6-10 feet long!